dxc-technology/halstack-style-guide/guidelines/components/date/README.md

 It is common to find a date picker in these scenarios: date of birth, date range or as an input to filter based on some criteria.

-If the state of the input is empty, it should give a hint in the placeholder about the format required.
-Also, as the design system is based in some of the Angular Material guidelines, that format would be visible in case that the input component is selected or filled.

 ## Appereance